carecodeconnect/jhana-dev/docs/jhana-project-summary.md

-# `Jhāna.AI`: Personal Meditation Guide
+# `Jhāna.AI`: Personal Meditation Guide :pray:

 # Project Summary

-`Jhāna.AI` is an interactive voice assistant which uses real-time brain sensing to guide the user in ancient Jhana Meditation, for reaching states of concentration, bliss and calm, and finding relief from pain. `Jhāna.AI` uses cutting-edge technologies of biofeedback, deep learning, and natural speech interaction for personalised guided meditation sessions. :woman_in_lotus_position::robot_face::pray:
+`Jhāna.AI` is an interactive voice assistant which uses real-time brain sensing to guide the user in ancient Jhana Meditation, for reaching states of concentration, bliss and calm, and finding relief from pain. `Jhāna.AI` uses cutting-edge technologies of biofeedback, deep learning, and natural speech interaction for personalised guided meditation sessions.

 ## Overview